beyarkay/masters-thesis/02_background.md

 classification problem diverge significantly from "background" information, and so will be described in detail in the Methodology chapter.

-## Hardware Used

-\marginpar{rewrite}

-The hardware that allows _Ergo_ to sense the user's hand movements is made up of ten accelerometers which measure linear acceleration (but not rotational acceleration) in three orthogonal axes: X, Y, and Z. These accelerometers are mounted on the user's fingertips, one per finger.
-For each axis, a 10-bit value is emitted which is polled at a frequency of approximately 40Hz.
-This 10-bit value is the acceleration reading for each axis, and it includes the force of gravity.

-Two Arduino Nano 33 BLEs are each mounted on the back of the user's hand, and package the data from the accelerometers before it is transferred to the user's computer.

-Due to a lack of hardware input/output (IO) ports on the Arduino Nanos, the sensors are not directly connected to the Arduino Nanos.
-On each hand, the five accelerometers are connected to a CD74HC4067 16-to-1 multiplexer, which is connected to and controlled by the Arduino Nano for that hand.

-In order to transmit the acceleration reading from each Arduino Nano to the user's computer, the data from the left hand is first transmitted via a wired serial connection to the right hand.
-The data from the right hand is then combined with the data from the left hand, and this is passed onto the user's computer via a wired serial connection.
-Software on the user's computer is then able to read the acceleration readings from the ten sensors in real-time.
-These ten sensors each provide three acceleration readings 40 times per second, resulting in the 40Hz 30-dimensional time series.

-## Gesture Classes

-\marginpar{rewrite}

-In this report, a gesture is defined as a motion of the hands and/or fingers that takes less than 500ms to complete.

-For full keyboard functionality, fifty gesture classes are required.
-These fifty classes will allow the 26 letters of the English alphabet, the numerals zero through to nine, several non-printing or white-space keys, and twelve punctuation characters.

-The 30-dimensional time series is labelled in a way that assigns the label corresponding to a gesture to the time step when the gesture begins.
-All other time steps in the series are labelled with a NULL label.
-This results in there being 51 total classes.

-The hand movements associated with the 50 non-null gesture classes are defined systematically as a Cartesian product of a hand supination/pronation (rotation at the wrist) and a single-finger flexion (rotation) at the proximal interphalangeal (PIP) joint (the joint on the fingers closest to the knuckle).
-Five rotations and ten fingers result in the required fifty non-null gestures.

 ## Autocorrect

-\marginpar{rewrite}

 Autocorrect is a tool used when the nature of the interface means that small user errors are common.
 This is ideal for _Ergo_, as new users may not be